Policies & Guidelines

 Some examples of these cookies include:

-- Identifying you as being signed in to RTÉ ID and keeping you logged in throughout your visit
+- Identifying you as being signed in to RTÉ and keeping you logged in throughout your visit

 - Remembering the content of your shopping cart while browsing RTÉ Shop